oikoweather/oiko-docs/docs/faq.md

 !!! note "Did you know?"
     In Korean, 'oiko' is a homonym of 'cucumber nose'.

-### Citation

-Each API response will contain a citation to the dataset used.

 ### Recent (< 5 days) historical data

 New weather forecast data is created every 6 to 12 hours.